- An angry, red rash on your dog’s belly may be alarming — But rashes are a common skin issue in dogs.

 Sign up for the best pet advice you can get

 How do I treat a rash on my dog’s belly?

 First, learn the cause of your dog’s belly rash.
 Your vet can then prescribe the appropriate treatment.
 Your pup may need antibiotics or antifungal medication, or they may need medication to manage an endocrine disorder or allergies.
 Flea and tick prevention, a medicated shampoo, or an Elizabethan collar may also be necessary for clearing up your dog’s belly rash.

-What can I put on my dog’s skin rash?
+What home remedy can I use for my dog’s belly rash?